 If you have questions about your water bill, call Maryna Thorland at 541-988-0415.
 If you have any questions about this report or anything else concerning our water system, please call Rainbow Superintendent Jamie Porter at 541-746-1676 or Board President Dean Rees at 541-359-9677.
-The 2023 annual membership meeting is scheduled for September 17 at 2 pm, location to be determined.
+The 2024 annual membership meeting will be held in September, time and place to be determined.